sniclasj/milestone-one-2.0/TESTING.md

 The only issue that I am aware of is the contrast issue on the pricing.html page.
 In order to completely address this, I could modify the colour theme of the website to increase the contrast ratio.
 To partially rectify this issue, I have added text shadowing to the text style so that the text is more visible/readable.

 I have since learned how to replace colours with root variables in the style.css file.
 This means that I could now easily update the colour scheme of the entire website in order to rectify the contrast ratio issue noted above.
-I have kept my original colour scheme for the site in this instance however it is a useful learning for future projects.
+I have kept my original colour scheme for the site in this instance however, it is a useful learning for future projects.